puyo/elixir-multiagent-ai/README.md

 Renders the state.
 Obtains the state from the simulation via inter-process comms.

     cd viewer

+    # if OSX
     brew install msgpack nanomsg sdl libpng

+    # if Ubuntu
+    apt-get install libmsgpack-dev libnanomsg-dev libsdl1.2-dev libpng-dev

     make
     ./viewer

 ## TODO

+* Refactor all the awful code.
+It's weekend hacking quality.

+* Make agents smarter.
+A* pathfinding, for example.

+* Add line-of-sight checks.

 * Swap client/server.
 The simulation should probably be the server and the viewer should be the client.
-They're around the wrong way currently, but it doesn't matter too much because I am running one of each in a 2-way pair.
+They're around the wrong way currently, but it doesn't matter too much because I am running one of each in a 2-way pair and they both try to reconnect.
+Only relevant if you wanted an MVC like situation with 1 simulation and multiple views of it.
+Then you'd probably need sub, not pair mode.

-* Make agents smarter.